 - The project sponsor finally gets fed up with the project getting out of hand.
 The junior consultancy team gets fired.

 - The business model of consulting firms.
 Profitable businesses are based on the leverage principle.
 Heads of consulting companies are businessmen, and leverage is their raison d’être.
 The leverage principle means that a sophisticated business idea must be multiplied, possibly by using cheap workers and distributors.
 The importance of leverage grows with the number of salaried consultants.
-To maximize the leverage, they are often not as highly qualified as their bosses pretend, otherwise, they would be unaffordable.
-They may even be highly-skilled in general consulting but have little practical experience in the matter in which they advise.
+To maximize their leverage, they are often not as highly qualified as their bosses pretend.
+Otherwise, they would be unaffordable.
+They may even be highly skilled in general consulting but have little practical experience in the matter in which they advise.
 Technical experience is scarce.

-- Again: Lack of technically experienced consultants.
+- Again, Lack of technically experienced consultants.
 It is an extremely dangerous misconception that a beginner who has memorized all the details can effectively implement a standard.
 Quite simply, it is by no means enough.
 Standards are great when used as a checklist, but nothing can substitute real technical experience in the given field.
-If a consultant does not have years (or even better, decades) of experience developing marketable systems, then he or she has no true ability to separate the important from the unimportant, the right from the wrong, the useful from the harmful approaches.
-There may be very rare talents that are capable of this from the get-go, but no industry can rely on exceptions.
-And so, instead of using their own industry experience, supported by a crib sheet of standards, typical process improvement consultant acts literally and dogmatically, e.g.: “The standard requires this.”
+If a consultant does not have years (or even better, decades) of experience developing marketable systems, then he or she has no actual ability to separate the important from the unimportant, the right from the wrong, and the useful from the harmful approaches.
+There may be scarce talents that are capable of this from the get-go, but no industry can rely on exceptions.
+And so, instead of using their own industry experience, supported by a crib sheet of standards, typical process improvement consultant acts literally and dogmatically, e.g., “The standard requires this.”
 If this killer argument often comes into play, then you should be cautious.
-In these situations, the chances are that the outcomes will not match the real customer needs.
-They will match the consultants’ ones.
+In these situations, the outcomes will likely not match the real customer needs.
+They will match the consultant’s ones.

 - Fear of dependency on suppliers.
 Big corporations, for example, automobile manufacturers, are notoriously afraid of being dependent on their suppliers.
 This concern is not historically unfounded.
 Before the controversial Volkswagen manager Ignazio Lopez plowed the supplier landscape decades ago, the European car industry suffered from soaring costs and massive quality problems.
 But the opposite is not necessarily true either: mistreating suppliers with hundreds of standards until they gasp for air can destroy trust and open the back door to unwanted consultant invasion that will inevitably result in the aforementioned consultant’s business model.